 - At Princeton, I was taught and graded by professors who did not accept inerrancy

-- I began to see that the Bible did have errors after all!
+- By a strange coincidence, I began to see that the Bible did have errors after all!

-- We don’t have the originals written by the authors, we only have thousands of copies
+- We don’t have the original documents written by the original authors, we only have thousands of copies

 - if the words of the Bible are not completely inerrant, then none of it is historical

 - if all of the words in the copies of the Bible are not identical, then none of it is historical

 - I would say the New and Old testaments are the Word of God